P5vc/zecwallet-python/README.md

  |  addresses()
  |      List current addresses in the wallet
  |
- |  addressBalance(targetAddress)
+ |  addressBalance(targetAddress, returnCompleteResult=False)
- |      Show the current ZEC balance of a specific address in the wallet
+ |      Shows the current ZEC balance of a specific address in the wallet
  |
- |      Transparent balance or Shielded zbalance is returned
+ |      By default, the transparent address's balance or shielded address's zbalance is returned as a Decimal object.
+ |      If fullResult == True, a dictionary containing the address's full balance information is returned.
  |
  |  balance()
  |      Show the current ZEC balance in the wallet